-- At minimum report the mean ( $\mu$ ) and standard deviation ( $\sigma$ ) - Don't believe any effect that is less than a standard deviation - 10.2±1.5 is not significantly different from 11.5 - Be highly suspicious if it is less than two standard deviations - 10.2±0.8 may not be different from 11.5 - Be very suspicious if reproducibility is poor (i.e. σ is not small) - Distrust standard deviations of small iteration counts - standard deviations are meaningless for small number of runs - ... but ok if effect $\gg \sigma$ - The proper way to check significance of differences is Student's t-test!
+- At minimum report the mean (μ) and standard deviation (σ) - Don't believe any effect that is less than a standard deviation - \circ 10.2±1.5 is not significantly different from 11.5 - Be highly suspicious if it is less than two standard deviations - \circ 10.2±0.8 may not be different from 11.5 - Be very suspicious if reproducibility is poor (i.e. σ is not small) - Exception: non-local networks - Distrust standard deviations of small iteration counts - standard deviations are meaningless for small number of runs - ... but ok if effect $\gg \sigma$ - The proper way to check significance of differences is Student's t-test!